Charles Adams-Randall, 1846-1923

 found in the historic Edison archives.
 However, it may have been around the

-time that Charles Adams Randall was injured and shocked at the Pelhamville Train Station accident on the 27th December,
+time that Charles Adams Randall was injured and shocked at the Pelhamville Train Station accident on the 27th December, 1885.
+He was on his way back to his home at 219 East 48th Street in Brooklyn, New

-East 48th Street in Brooklyn, New York, after a Christmas family visit in
+York, after a Christmas family visit in Massachusetts, when the Boston Flyer

-Massachusetts, when the Boston Flyer train on the New Haven Line was derailed.
+train on the New Haven Line was derailed.
+The train struck a portion of a

-a heavy wind.
-About one year later, the exact date is not yet found, Charles Adams
+exact date is not yet found, Charles Adams Randall moved to London after

-Randall moved to London after one or two previous short visits, but he was not
+one or two previous short visits, but he was not in any way associated with

-in any way associated with Thomas Alva Edison's representative in London, the colonel George Edward Gouraud
+Thomas Alva Edison's representative in London, the

 (1842-1912), who recorded the first British wax cylinders in the Crystal Palace